pnp/pnpcore/docs/articles/contributor/readme.md

 #### Internal implementation

-For the internal collection class implementation we've opted to use internal partial classes:
+For the internal collection class implementation we've opted to use internal partial classes.
+Here's a snippet of the `ListCollection.cs` class, which is linq queriable:

-- A `Collection.gen.cs` class for semi-generated collection class code
-- A `Collection.cs` class for coded collection class code

-Here's a snippet of the `ListCollection.gen.cs` class, which is linq queriable:

 ```csharp
 internal partial class ListCollection : QueryableDataModelCollection<IList>, IListCollection